mbiesiad/soho-comet-discoverers/CONTRIBUTING.md

 ✅ It would be interesting to create statistics for individual years, it would also show the activity of discoverers in given years [separate catalog]

+The basic data format should be `csv` here.

 _Update: last updated 2020/7/8_

 ## Translations